swent-epfl/public/faq.md

 ## Why does SwEnt use curving?

-THe form of curving we use in SwEnt helps normalize the scores to adapt to the difficulty/ease of the milestone, and it provides a consistent method for evaluating performance across different cohorts (so that a grade of X in SwEnt means the same thing this year as it will next year).
+The form of curving we use in SwEnt helps normalize the scores to adapt to the difficulty/ease of the milestone, and it provides a consistent method for evaluating performance across different cohorts (so that a grade of X in SwEnt means the same thing this year as it will next year).
 The manual thresholding we do mitigates the effect of extreme scores, so that outliers don't skew the grades.

 We do spend a lot of time making sure that the grades are computed fairly, and we rely on more than a decade of experience teaching this course.
 By now, we have converged onto the fairest and most correct grading scheme we can think of for a course like this one.